pecheylauren02/my-safari/README.md

 ### Browser Compatibility

-The site was tested on the following browsers
+The site was tested on the following browsers:

 - Google Chrome
 - Mozilla Firefox